Gyeonggi Arts High School: Academic affiliation

 In February 2017, the school signed a MOU with Lam Tai Fai College in Hong Kong, and have agreed to offer exchange programmes for students and staff to increase knowledge and cultural appreciation.

 Gyeonggi Art Hall

 Gyeonggi Art Hall is home for the school's orchestra & choir, and the department of theatre.
 The building has 4 floors and consists of 2 training rooms and a concert hall with 572 seats in total.

 In media

 In 2015, a South Korean reality show Welcome Back to School aired several episodes filmed in Gyeonggi Arts High School.
 The episodes features celebrities such as Lee Tae-min of Shinee and Seulgi of Red Velvet.
-One of the cast members, Jo Young-nam, donated 5 Million Korean won, to establish a scholarship fund for the students.
+One of the cast members, Jo Young-nam, donated 5 Million South Korean won, to establish a scholarship fund for the students.